mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 ```

 The priority of a listener can be modified using the `alb.ingress.kubernetes.io/group.order` annotation, which defaults to `0`.
-If you don’t explicitly specify the order, the rule order among Ingresses within the same `IngressGroup` is determined by the lexical order of the `Ingress`'s namespace/name.
+If you don't explicitly specify the order, the rule order among Ingresses within the same `IngressGroup` is determined by the lexical order of the `Ingress`'s namespace/name.

 When multiple Ingresses share the same load balancer via the `alb.ingress.kubernetes.io/group.name` annotation, deleting one of the Ingresses does not remove the load balancer.
 The load balancer is deleted only when all associated `Ingress` resources are deleted.